15 Facts About Dune

 Sound trippy?
 There’s a reason.
 While conversing with fungi expert Paul Stamets, Herbert revealed that the world of Dune was influenced by the lifecycle of mushrooms, with his imagination being helped along by a more “magic” variety.

 Before getting published as the novel adored today, Dune started out in segments.
-Two main parts—Dune World and Prophet of Dune—were divided into a total of nine sections which appeared in Analog magazine from 1963 to 1965.
+Two main parts—Dune World and Prophet of Dune—were divided into a total of eight sections which appeared in Analog magazine from 1963 to 1965.

 Chilton Publishing—a small, Philadelphia-based organization—agreed to put out Herbert’s masterpiece in 1965.